lupeski/rn-stylish/README.md

 - 🎯 **Simple API** - Easy to use hooks and utilities
 - ⚡ **Performance** - Memoized styles with efficient re-renders
 - 🎭 **Customizable** - Override default themes with your own colors
+- 🎨 **Theme & Static Colors** - Colors that change with theme + colors that stay consistent
 - 📦 **Lightweight** - Minimal dependencies (just Jotai for state)

 ## Installation